mvolkmann/web-translate/README.md

 It is not specific to any framework and should work with all the popular choices including React, Vue, and Angular.

+The translations are performed as a build step, so no cost for translation services is incurred during usage of web applications.

 ## No Free Lunch

-The most highly recommended language translation services are Google Cloud Translation API and Yandex Translate Service.
+The most highly recommended language translation services are the Google Cloud Translation API and the Yandex Translate Service.
 Both require an API key.

 The Google Cloud Translation API requires setup of